-Investors, audit committees, and our other stakeholders require timely, relevant, and usable information.
+Investors, audit committees, preparers, and our other stakeholders require timely, relevant and usable information.
 By engaging in consistent dialogue and publishing responsive and timely information regarding our oversight activities, consistent with the Sarbanes-Oxley Act of 2002, we can more effectively accomplish our mission.
-Therefore, we must improve our engagement and communication with our stakeholders.
+Therefore, we must improve our engagement and communication with investors, audit committees, preparers, and our other stakeholders.